chrisdon/travelapp-java/README.md

 # travelapp-java
-Simple new facing android project using MVP
+Simple android project using MVP that fetches train data from transportapi